Lefraudeur/RiptermsGhost/README.md

  The loaded class is patched each time you change reach, that's the only way I found to unload the Patcher class on self destruct
 - Left Clicker
 - Full Bright
+- Client Brand Changer (to troll staffs lol, sent to the server on login and displayed by some anticheats)

 insert to open the gui

 end key to self destruct

+In 1.16.5 + versions, you have to inject while in game (otherwise some classes are not loaded)